Alba-Elektronica/Arduino-Uno-D1R32-LCD-3-sensors/README.md

 # Arduino-Uno-R3-LCD-3-sensors

-This type of Arduino Uno has on board integrated Wifi and Ble
+This type of Arduino Uno has on board integrated Wifi and Ble.

 The LCD displays text on two lines